Welcome to the Hospital Lay Chaplaincy Program

 Ms. Susan Nagy

 Susan C Nagy joined the Board as Secretary in the Spring of 2019.
-She has her BA degree in Mathematics and Psychology from University of Richmond.
-She has been a member of St David’s Episcopal Church for 35 years and recently completed her four year term on Vestry, serving on both Outreach and Fellowship Commissions.
-She is a former chairperson at Devon Country Fair and as a Board member of Historic Sugartown, Inc. In her spare time, she enjoys reading, cooking and playing pickleball.
+She has her BA degree in Mathematics and Psychology from the University of Richmond.
+She has been a member of St David’s Episcopal Church for 35 years and recently completed her four-year term on Vestry, serving on both Outreach and Fellowship Commissions.
+She is a former chairperson at Devon Country Fair and is a Board member of Historic Sugartown, Inc. In her spare time, she enjoys reading, cooking and playing pickleball.

 Ms. Gillian Waldron

 Ms. Waldron received her J.D. from the Dickinson School of Law.
 She is a 2019 graduate of the Shalem Institute’s Nurturing the Call Spiritual Guidance Program and serves as a spiritual director at St. David’s Episcopal Church, Radnor.
 Additionally, she serves on the Vestry of St. David’s for Worship and Discipleship, as a trained Stephen Minister and Leader, and as a Eucharistic Lay Minister.

 Mr. Yates is a graduate of Drexel University (Industrial Administration) and served in the Air Force.
 Mr. Yates worked for the Sun Pipe and Line Company taking early retirement and became a Financial Advisor for Lincoln Financial Securities after earning a Certificate in Financial Planning from The American College.
 Mr. Yates is a dedicated member of St. David’s Episcopal Church serving in many different capacities.